willfurnass/sheffield_hpc/bessemer/software/apps/ansys.rst

 .. sidebar:: ANSYS

    :Versions: 19.4, 20.1, 20.2
-   :Dependencies: UDFs / User subroutines need the GCC/7.3.0-2.30 compiler.
+   :Dependencies: UDFs / User subroutines need the GCC/7.3.0-2.30 compiler or above.
    :URL: http://www.ansys.com

 The ANSYS suite of programs can be used to numerically simulate a large variety of structural and fluid dynamics problems found in many engineering, physics, medical, aeronotics and automative industry applications.